TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 Then we need to modify paths in all the tomoXX.star files.

-To do so you can use this script:
+To do so, you can use this script:

 ```python
 import os